 Alwin Holland Elementary is located in the bustling community of Fort St. John, which is located in the beautiful Peace River Valley.
 Our school motto is T.E.A.M : Together Everyone Achieves More.
 At Alwin Holland we take a team approach to all that we do.
 We are proud of what we are achieving as a team and enjoy and find fulfillment in the work we do together.
 We strive to create a welcoming, warm, caring environment for all members of our school community.
 We value the arts and recognize and appreciate the role of humour in creating a healthy working and learning environment.

-Alwin Holland has a student population of 378 students.
+Alwin Holland has a student population of about 360 students.
 Our school is located in a predominantly middle class neighbourhood, but our school population is characterized by considerable diversity.
 Our parents are involved and committed to their children’s education.
 Many parent volunteers help out with classroom and school activities (over 100 this past year) and we have an active Parent Advisory Council.
 The PAC is valued for its support and input into the operation of the school.
 The broader school community and our staff are committed to building a positive and safe school environment which fosters learning for all students.

 For funding purposes, Alwin Holland is designated as an “inner city” school.
 We receive additional funding for a school meals program and social equity programs.
 During the 2016/17 year we will continue to offer a breakfast program and a healthy snack program to our students.
 Our lunch program and our healthy canteen provide nutritional lunch choices for students with the help of student and parent volunteers.